 Our research to date reveals that the DHS and Factor 5A genes may regulate apoptosis in human cells.
-In humans, there are two different isoforms of Factor 5A: the apoptosis isoform, which helps to carry out cell death and the growth isoform, which helps to carry out cell proliferation.
-We believe that our Factor 5A technology may have potential application as a means for controlling a broad range of apoptotic diseases, both inflammatory/ischemic diseases and cancers.
-We have commenced preclinical in-vivo and in-vitro research to determine Factor 5A's ability to regulate key execution genes, inflammatory cytokines, receptors, and transcription factors, which are implicated in numerous apoptotic diseases.
+We believe that our Factor 5A technology may have potential application as a means for controlling a broad range of apoptotic diseases, both inflammatory / ischemic diseases and cancers.
+We have commenced preclinical in-vivo and in-vitro research to determine the ability of Factor 5A to regulate key execution genes, inflammatory cytokines, receptors, and transcription factors, which are implicated in numerous apoptotic diseases.

-We believe that our technology's down-regulation of the cell death isoform of Factor 5A may have potential application as a means for controlling a broad range of diseases that are attributable to premature apoptosis, ischemia, or inflammation.
-Apoptotic diseases include glaucoma, heart disease, and certain inflammatory diseases such as Crohn's disease, sepsis and rheumatoid arthritis, among many others.
-We have commenced preclinical research on a variety of these diseases.
-Using small inhibitory RNA's, or "siRNA's", against the apoptosis isoform of Factor 5A to inhibit its expression, we have reduced pro-inflammatory cytokine formation and formation of receptors for liposolysaccharide, or LPS, interferon-gamma and TNF-alpha.
+We believe that down-regulation of our proprietary Factor 5A gene may have potential application as a means for controlling a broad range of diseases that are attributable to premature apoptosis, ischemia, or inflammation.
+Apoptotic diseases include glaucoma, heart disease, and certain inflammatory diseases such as Crohn's disease, sepsis and rheumatoid arthritis, among others.
+We are engaged in preclinical research on a variety of these diseases.
+Using small inhibitory RNA's, or siRNA's, against the apoptosis isoform of Factor 5A to inhibit its expression, we have reduced pro-inflammatory cytokine formation and formation of receptors for liposolysaccharide, or LPS, interferon-gamma and TNF-alpha.
 In-vitro experiments have shown that siRNA's against Factor 5A protected human lamina cribrosa (optic nerve) and colon epithelial cells from TNF alpha induced apoptosis.
-We have also determined that inhibiting the apoptosis isoform of Factor 5A down-regulates NFkB and JAK1 and decreases the inflammatory cytokines formed through the NFkB and JAK/STAT pathways.
-Additionally, we have compared our siRNA to a steroid and to a prescription anti-TNF drug in its ability to reduce cytokine response to LPS.
-In-vivo mouse studies have shown that the siRNAs against Factor 5A (i) protect thymocyte cells from apoptosis and decreases formation of myeloperoxidase, or MPO, TNF, MIP-1alpha, and IL-1 in the lungs of mice challenged with LPS; and (ii) increases the survival rate in which sepsis had been induced by a lethal injection of LPS.
+We have also determined that inhibiting the apoptosis isoform of Factor 5A down-regulates MAPK, NFkB and JAK1 and decreases the inflammatory cytokines formed through these pathways.
+Additionally, we have shown in a mouse study that our siRNA is comparable to a steroid and to a prescription anti-TNF drug in its ability to reduce cytokine response to LPS.
+In-vivo mouse studies have shown that the siRNA against Factor 5A (i) protects thymocyte cells from apoptosis and decreases formation of myeloperoxidase, or MPO, TNF, MIP-1alpha, and IL-1 in the lungs of mice challenged with LPS; and (ii) increases the survival rate in which sepsis was induced by a lethal injection of LPS and reduced blood serum levels of inflammatory proteins, such as IL-1, IL-2, IL-6, IL-12, TNFa, IFNg and MIP-1a.
 The siRNA's against Factor 5A are currently being tested in several preclinical in-vivo inflammatory disease models.
+Other experiments utilizing siRNA to Factor 5A include inhibition of cell death, or apoptosis, during the processing of mouse pancreatic beta islet cells for transplantation, and the inhibition of viral replication in a human cell line infected with HIV-1.

 Proteins required for cell death include p53, interleukins and other cytokines, caspases, and TNF-a.
 Expression of these cell death proteins is required for the execution of apoptosis.
-We have found that blocking Factor 5A by treatment with siRNA, inhibits the expression of p53, a major cell death transcription factor that in turn controls the formation of a suite of other cell death proteins.
+We have found that downregulating Factor 5A by treatment with siRNA, inhibits the expression of p53, a major cell death transcription factor that in turn controls the formation of a suite of other cell death proteins.
 In addition, down-regulation of Factor 5A up-regulates Bcl-2, a major suppressor of apoptosis.